francisstephan/chinese-writer-rust/README.md

 EXPOSE 3001
 ENTRYPOINT ["/chinesewriter"]
 ```
 The idea is to first copy the Cargo.toml and Cargo.lock files into the WORKDIR, and then to compile a dummy src/main.rs, so that all the dependencies in Cargo.toml get compiled and cached, available for later Docker builds.
 However, I did not follow Stefan's recommendation to use the `scratch` distro for the build stage, since this implies using x86_64-unknown-linux-musl.
-The one I use, `gcr.io/distroless/cc`, is compatible with standard rust libraries and the resulting image is only 11 MB large, which is quite acceptable.
+The one I use, `gcr.io/distroless/cc`, is compatible with standard rust libraries and the resulting compressed image is only 15 MB large, which is quite acceptable.